kladoov/kladoov/README.md

 ### WELCOME TO MY PROFILE 🙌🏼
 ---------------------------------------------

-Hi!!
-My name is Alex or Kladov, depend the moment
+Hello, my name is Alex and if you are my friend I let you call me Kladov

 ### SKILLS